President - Michael Schratz

 Board Member - Hechuan Sun

-Prof. Dr. Hechuan Sun has two master degrees, one from China and one from Belgium (magna cum laude).
-She obtained her PhD from the Netherlands.
-She has extensive experiences in teaching and administration.
-She is one of the few Chair Professors o f Shenyang Normal University (SNU) in China.
-She is the President of Shenyang Educational Evaluation Association, Vice President of China Educational Effectiveness Association, Chair of the Science and Technology Association of SNU, Inspector of Liaoning Provincial Government, an Expert of China National Inspectorate in MoE.
-She participates in policymaking in China national inspection in education.
+Prof. Dr. Hechuan Sun has extensive experiences in teaching and administration.
+She is the Vice President of China Educational Effectiveness Association, Chair of the Science and Technology Association of SNU, an Expert of China National Inspectorate in MoE.
+She has participated in policymaking in China national inspection in education.
 She is an active fellow of ten educational research associations at home and abroad.
-She also serves o n several international editorial advisory boards and serves as a reviewer for SSCI journals.
-She is a senior research fellow of Hong Kong Institute of Education, a guest professor of Northeast Normal University as well as an invited member of PhD defense committee in foreign universities.
+She also serves on several international editorial advisory boards and serves as a reviewer for SSCI journals.
 In total, she has published over 200 articles and 15 books worldwide, undertaken 18 international and national research projects on SESI, teacher quality assessment and educational reforms.
-She has been awarded over 30 international, national and provincial level awards.

 Board Member - Kim Schildkamp